paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

   * Outputs:
     * `output` - a `metadata.json` file containing entries for each new version discovered at the `output` path.
 There may be multiple entries per version, corresponding to different target OS variants of a dependency.
+The metadata must adhere to the following schema in order to work as expected with a generic tool for adding metaata to the `buildpack.toml`.
       <details>
       <summary>Schema</summary>